Rémy Roy: Attempted murder and identification

-On October 8, 1991, Roy went to the house of 32-year-old Bruno Giraudon, a civil servant living in Villeneuve-Saint-Georges who was looking for a companion and possible lover on Minitel.
+On 8 October 1991, Roy went to the house of 32-year-old Bruno Giraudon, a civil servant living in Villeneuve-Saint-Georges who was looking for a companion and possible lover on Minitel.
 After drinking and talking for some time, Roy told Giraudon that he was a photographer specializing in the sailing world, and claimed that he was adept at sadomasochistic practices.
 He then took out his bag and showed some of his equipment as an offer to try it out, but surprisingly, Giraudon refused.
-Upon hearing this, Roy hit him on the head with a lamp stand, causing him to faint.
-Deciding to leave him for dead, Roy stole his checkbook and identity papers, leaving the accessories behind.
+Upon hearing this, Roy hit him on the head with a lampstand, causing him to faint.
+Deciding to leave him for dead, Roy stole his chequebook and identity papers, leaving the accessories behind.
 Giraudon's friends later found him naked and covered in blood, in an apparent comatose state, and quickly drove him to the nearest hospital.
 He eventually recovered three days later, and gave a description of his assailant to authorities.

 The following month, Roy went to a video store and bought a flatbed editor and a VCR, saying to the clerk that he had a camcorder for underwater filming and wanted an editor that was compatible with it.
 The price amounted to 14,000 francs, requiring that he provide an ID, for which Roy paid with Giraudon's money and used his identity to present himself.
 A few hours later, he makes another purchase in another video store using the exact same method, but this time, he was recorded on the store's surveillance cameras.
 Eventually, investigators managed to obtain the surveillance footage and supplied still images to several editors of newspapers specialised in sailing.
-This idea led to the editor-in-chief of Neptune Yachting, Alain Coroller, to identify the man on the footage as Rémy Roy.
+This idea led the editor-in-chief of Neptune Yachting, Alain Coroller, to identify the man on the footage as Rémy Roy.

 Arrest, trial and imprisonment

-On November 28, 1991, Roy was arrested at his home in Villejuif, with investigators finding Giraudon's checkbook and driver's license in his parka.
-While incarcerated in Fresnes Prison, he confessed responsibility for the crimes and explained in great detail what had transpired, but denied being gay and claimed that the had killed each victim because he was a homophobe.
+On 28 November 1991, Roy was arrested at his home in Villejuif, with investigators finding Giraudon's chequebook and driver's licence in his parka.
+While incarcerated in Fresnes Prison, he confessed responsibility for the crimes and explained in great detail what had transpired, but denied being gay and claimed that he had killed each victim because he was a homophobe.
 When interviewed by psychiatrist Jean Martel and psychologist Caroline Legendre, Roy made several revelations about his life that attracted interest: he claimed that he suffered a lot from the absences of his father, who travelled a lot, and was frequently whipped with a leather strap by his mother.
 As for his homophobia, Roy claimed several incidents led him to develop a seething hatred towards gay men: